singhprincejeet/sentiment_analysis/README.md

 - noticed that using counts and booleans together as features give best results.
 - we stopped using tf-idf (caring for rare words) in the later runs because we noticed rare words are useful for describing a doucment, but not necessarily classifying it.
 Rare words may not give indication on the sentiment of a document.
 - keeping punctutation helps classify (because of emoticons , !s, ?s)
+- Future improvements: adding features from the other lexicons that look at word polarity, other resources as features
 - Some conclusions: